Kitay-gorod: Walls

 The walls were erected from 1536 to 1539 by an Italian architect known under the Russified name Petrok Maly and originally featured 13 towers and six gates.
 All of the towers were demolished in the 1930s by the Soviet Union as part of Stalin's grand reconstruction of Moscow, with only small portions of the wall surviving that period.
+Since 1995 the wall has been partially rebuilt, and a new tower has been added.
 City officials plan to close Kitay-gorod to automobile traffic.
-Since 1995 the wall has been partially rebuilt, and a new tower has been added.

 Squares

 Apart from the Red Square, the quarter is bordered by the chain of Central Squares of Moscow, notably "Theater Square" (named for its eponymous location in front of the Bolshoi Theatre), Lubyanka Square (in front of the KGB headquarters), and Slavyanskaya Square.